 THE EVENING DIVISION is designed to meet the needs of men and women who, because of employment or other responsibilities, are unable to attend classes during the day.
 A full range of courses is offered which affords the evening or part-time student an opportunity to complete the requirements for a Bachelor's degree in a variety of subject areas.
-Courses leading to a Master of Business Administration and a Master of

-Arts in Community Psychology are only offered in the Evening Division.
+Courses leading to a Master of Business Administration, a Master of Public Administration, and a Master of Arts in Counseling/Community Psychology are only offered in the Evening Division.